abhikjain360/automated-electricity-bill/model/README.md

-# Model for Scene based number detection
+# Model for  detection of digits in electric metres

 ## Requirements
   - Tensorflow